omg/community-bots/README.md

 ## Set up the configuration

-Setting up the project is currently a pain in the ass, and it is not recommended that you even try.
-It is that bad right now.
+Setting up the project is a pain in the ass, and it is not recommended that you even try.
+There won't be documentation to do this.

+The next major version is set to be released in 2025.
+It will provide developer documentation, easy setup and tooling, and better incorporation of concepts for many of the new features Discord has implemented during this version's development.

 ## Run the project for development